 Stephen Robinson came to Ark Media in June 2011 after graduating from Brandeis University.
 Since then, he has contributed to a number of Ark Media projects including Finding Your Roots, MAKERS and The Italian Americans.
 Stephen most recently worked as the Researcher on episodes 3 & 6 of Many Rivers to Cross.
 Prior to his tenure at Ark Media, Stephen completed a short documentary on the Israeli/Palestinian conflict called NO STATE.
 He also directs, produces and edits short music documentaries for New York Magazine.

 Bonnie joined Ark Media to work on Makers: Women Who Make America after six years as a theatrical writer/director/puppeteer.
-Documentary film has challenged her to think about storytelling in refreshing new ways, especially working on the very real subject of Cancer: The Emperor of All Maladies.
+Documentary film has challenged her to think about storytelling in refreshing new ways, especially working on the very real subject of The Story of Cancer: The Emperor of All Maladies.
 She is honored to have the opportunity to work on this groundbreaking project.
 Bonnie is a native of the Pacific Northwest, an alumna of Sarah Lawrence College, and continues to write and direct narrative film.

 Brittany Clemons joined Ark Media in 2012 for Many Rivers to Cross, a six-hour series hosted by Henry Louis Gates, Jr. Brittany previously worked in Washington, D.C. as an Associate Producer on the PBS documentary series 180 Days: A Year inside an American High School.
 After Brittany graduated from Howard University in 2010, she worked as a Public Media Corps Fellow for the National Black Programming Consortium.
 During her fellowship, she assisted with the implementation of various digital engagement models and developed a Digital Media Arts program offering digital production and literacy training at two under-performing District of Columbia high schools.
 She looks forward to her next journey with Ark Media on the second season of Finding Your Roots.

 Brittany Kaplan started at Ark Media in 2009 and worked on FRONTLINE: Digital Nation, after graduating from Vassar College.
 She was an Assistant Editor on Faces of America, Finding Your Roots, and Many Rivers to Cross.
 Before Ark, Brittany PA'd on the Academy Award winning documentary, Inside Job.
 Between projects at Ark, she has worked as a Promo Editor for Showtime and TruTV, an Assistant Editor on the Emmy nominated documentary, The Longoria Affair, as well as commercials, music videos, documentary features, and TV documentaries.
-She is thrilled to be part of the current Ark team working on Cancer: The Emperor of All Maladies.
+She is thrilled to be part of the current Ark team working on The Story of Cancer: The Emperor of All Maladies.
 For fun, Brittany casually plays the violin, and competitively plays ultimate frisbee on a nationally-ranked NYC women's club team.
 She is often seen in the office icing her latest injury.

 Ben has been with Ark Media as the IT Manager since July 2013.
 He is a transplant from the Midwest and is very happy to be living in Brooklyn.
 Ben also works as a freelance photographer throughout the country specializing in press and publicity imagery for the theater and performing arts industries.
 His current project is The New Face of Vinyl: Youth's Digital Devolution, in collaboration with writer Owen McCafferty exploring the resurgence of vinyl records in youth culture.
 A book is scheduled to be published in Fall 2013.
 Ben can also be seen playing bass around the city with a variety of ensembles. http://www.benmeadors.com